-Child given in adoption as per astrological advice so as to save his life.
-A widow of lower caste community adopted the child for the purpose of superstition that child will live long.
-Of course the child actually given and taken with ulterior motive.
+The child has given in adoption as per astrological advice so as to save his life.
+A widow of a lower caste community adopted the child for the purpose of superstition that child will live long.
+Of course, the child actually is given and taken with an ulterior motive.

 Thereafter the child lives with his biological parents because the adoptive was illusory.
-The child thus claiming his right in propertyof natural family.
-The main contention therefore is whether it is valid under section 11(vi) of HAM 1956.
+The child thus claiming his right in the property of the natural family.
+The main contention, therefore, is whether it is valid under section 11(vi) of HAM 1956.
 There was no intention to give the child in adoption because the child has been living with biological parents.
 Is the adoption valid?

-Actual or physical giving and taking of the child is an essential requirement for a valid adoption.
-Section 11(vi) of the Hindu Adoption and Maintenance Act 1956 (HAM Act) makes it mandatory.
+Actual or physical giving and taking of the child is an essential requirement for the purpose of valid adoption under section 11(vi) of the Hindu Adoption and Maintenance Act 1956 (HAM Act).

 In Lakshman Singh Kothari v.
-Rup Kanwar, (1962) 1 SCR 477: AIR 1961 SC 1378; the Supreme Court observed that when adoptive father puts his hand on the head of foster son so as to receive the child in adoption, therefore, he sufficiently compliances with the Hindu law doctrine of “giving and taking”.
+Rup Kanwar, (1962) 1 SCR 477: AIR 1961 SC 1378; the Supreme Court observed that when an adoptive father puts his hand on the head of adoptive son so as to receive the child in adoption, therefore, he sufficiently compliances with the Hindu law doctrine of “giving and taking”.

-However, under section 16 of the said act, the law presumes that adoption is valid in devoid of relevant evidence.
-Indeed it is a rebuttable presumption.
-Thus the court may reject this presumption upon production of some contrary evidence.
+However, under section 16 of the said Act, the law presumes that adoption is valid in devoid of relevant evidence.
+Indeed it is rebuttable presumption thus the court may reject this presumption upon production of some contrary evidence.
 [Modan Singh v.
 Sham Kaur (AIR 1973 P&H 122)].

-The statutory provision of HAM Act had not been followed; therefore, it is invalid.
-The adoptive father is the sole guardian; consequently, he should live with his adoptive father.
+In fact, the statutory provision of HAM Act had not been followed therefore it is invalid.
+The adoptive father is the sole guardian therefore he should live with his adoptive father.

-But in your case, he has been living with his biological parents; therefore, this adoption is an act of deception in the eye of law because they not performed given and taken ceremony.
-The intention of the adoptive father is most important to the performance of the given and taken ceremony.
-If the adoptive father has no such purpose, thus he cannot claim that he is the adoptive father.
+But in your case he has been living with his biological parents therefore this adoption is an act of deception in the eye of law because they not performed given and taken ceremony.
+The intention of an adoptive father is most important in order to the performance of the given and taken ceremony.
+If the adoptive father has no such intention thus he cannot claim that he is the adoptive father.